Jooho-Git/ML-perfectguide/README.md

 # ML_perfectguide
-#### These are the jupyter notebooks I made studying "Python Machine Learing Perfect Guide"(Korean book)
+These are the jupyter notebooks I made when studying "Python Machine Learing Perfect Guide"(Korean book)